valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 It can not be understated what an important tool the tokenizer has been for WI enthusiasts.
 Thanks to it we have a fairly good idea why certain words work as poorly as they do and a legitimate information-based argument for why this is the case.
 If the document talks about word or character tokens, they were ran through the tokenizer colab or scenario alongside synonyms or longer compound words containing it.

-A common misconception is that """natural writing""" is the clearly the best writing method and all other methods and tricks should be ignored because some marketing person said so.
+A common misconception is that """natural writing""" is clearly the best writing method and all other methods and tricks should be ignored because some marketing person said so.
 To these people I must tell: Stop.
 You don't know what you're talking about and are likely arguing from emotion.
 Machine Learning language transformation algorithms expose their training biases through tokens.
 You can check the tokens through the tokenizers.
 They are the same for GPT-2/3 and the Griffin and Dragon model trained off GPT-3.
 The GPT-3 has eaten a massive amount of online datasets, not restricted to plain English.
 Tokens exist for html comment wrappers like `<!--` and `-->`.
 This means they were a relevant part of the GPT-3 training and will be recognized by any AI program using the same algorithms.

 Input the string `  SolidGoldMagikarp` into the tokenizers above.
 This nonsense word is one token I kid you not.
 One possible explanation for this we've found is reddit.com/r/SolidGoldMagikarp/ although the true source of the token remains unknown. `================================` and many other chapter breakers are one token too.
 This means GPT-3 strongly recognizes these strings and gave them a unique definition inside of its tokens.
 The AI has eaten data from a plethora of writing sources.
 You can further train GPT-3 to specialize on other forms of writing, as Latitude did with CYOAs for the AID models.
 That is an official statement.
 The author would have preferred they focused on high quality prose novels like the Witcher series or Dune (copyright problems), but we live with the tool given to us.
 We provide pictures of two posts by Gnurro as he researched the topic of unusual tokens:
 https://files.catbox.moe/xj9a6a.PNG	https://files.catbox.moe/qz4hwx.PNG